Thanksgiving Travel Guide

 In these situations, it's important to remember your rights as a traveler (like how if the airline significantly alters your schedule, you can get a full refund).

 There are also ways that you can mitigate some inconveniences when in the booking stage.
-For instance, some airlines (like Southwest) don't have interline agreements with other airlines, which means if there is a major airline meltdown (like during the 2022 holidays or 2024 summer) you're stuck waiting until they can re-accommodate you—or you'll need to buy a replacement flight out of pocket.
+For instance, some airlines, usually budget carriers, don't have interline agreements with other airlines, which means if there is a major airline meltdown (like during the 2022 holidays or 2024 summer) you're stuck waiting until they can re-accommodate you—or you'll need to buy a replacement flight out of pocket.

 Booking with certain credit cards can give you more protection